bderancourt/traefik_and_keycloak/WSL-SETUP.md

-# WSL Setup Guide for Traefik + Keycloak
+# WSL Setup Guide for Traefik + Keycloak HTTPS Stack

-This guide covers the specific steps needed to run the Traefik + Keycloak stack in WSL (Windows Subsystem for Linux).
+This guide covers the specific steps needed to run the HTTPS-only Traefik + Keycloak stack in WSL (Windows Subsystem for Linux).

 ## 🔧 Prerequisites for WSL